ndungek/Credit-Card-Approval-Prediction/README.md

 ![image](https://github.com/ndungek/Credit-Card-Approval-Prediction/assets/124627374/5244e353-a1ce-4476-b220-ecdea5a081a7)

 # Business Understanding
-# 1.1 Introduction
+# 1.1 Project Overview

-In the financial industry, credit score cards are extensively utilized to evaluate the risk associated with issuing credit cards to applicants.
-These cards utilize historical data to anticipate potential defaults and credit card borrowing patterns, enabling banks to make well-informed decisions regarding card approval.
-Nevertheless, the reliability of traditional approaches, such as assessing financial metrics like debt-to-income ratios and utilization ratios can be impacted by economic fluctuations.
-To enhance credit scoring, alternative methods like machine learning algorithms have been introduced.
-Although these methods enhance prediction accuracy, they often lack transparency, creating challenges in providing clear explanations for acceptance or rejection decisions to both customers and regulatory bodies.
+Credit score cards are widely used in the financial industry to evaluate the risk of issuing credit cards.
+Traditional methods can be affected by economic fluctuations, prompting the use of machine learning algorithms.
+While these improve accuracy, they often lack transparency in explaining acceptance or rejection decisions to customers and regulators.
+This Project aims to improve transparency in the whole process quantifying the reasons why one is approved or denied a credit card

 # 1.2 Problem Statement